The Dead 2: India: Production

-The production encountered few problems, most of the extras used for playing zombies were not proficient in English, so the filmmakers had to use translators to explain things to the extras.
+The production encountered a few problems; most of the extras used for playing zombies were not proficient in English, so the filmmakers had to use translators to explain things to the extras.
 Joseph Millson also mentioned that they did not get a permit from the Indian Government to shoot the movie in India.

 Reception

 The reviews for the film were mixed.
 On Rotten Tomatoes, the film has two positive reviews and two negative reviews.